 Though Constitution Day can be a difficult concept for younger students to grasp, effective teachers are finding ways to make this day more accessible.
 One such teacher has found a way to bring the Preamble into her kindergarten classroom.
-In her blog, “Larremore Teacher Tips,” April Larremore suggests creating a Preamble quilt, in which each of her students draw a picture depicting different sections of the document.
+In her blog, “Larremore Teacher Tips,” April Larremore suggests creating a Preamble quilt, in which each of her students draws a picture depicting different sections of the document.
 When each section is pieced together, the students are able to explain the importance of the preamble, as well as demonstrate understanding through paraphrasing and representation in visible form.

-The commemoration of Constitution Day is truly a celebration of the freedoms we have been blessed with in this country, offering students of every age the opportunity to appreciate their heritage.
+The commemoration of Constitution Day is truly a celebration of the freedoms we have been blessed in this country, offering students of every age the opportunity to appreciate their heritage.